GENETICS AND THE BORDER COLLIE

 3. Fixing a Combination

 Genetic combinations are said to be "fixed" within a breed if every member of the breed has exactly the same combination of alleles at a particular locus.
 In the Belgian Sheepdog, for example, the black color gene has been "fixed"; no other alleles of the E gene are present within the breed.
 A single gene of this sort is easy to fix.
 We simply remove from breeding all individuals who either are the wrong color or ever produce puppies who are the wrong color.
-The ISDS has made progress toward fixing the normal allele of the PRA gene in British Border Collies by such selective methods.
+It is also possible to make progress toward fixing the normal allele of a gene which causes a genetic disease by such selective methods.

 Generally speaking, the Border Collie does not have any fixed genetic combinations.
 In appearance, this is obvious.
 Even in herding, however, there is a spectrum in almost every one of the traits we value.
 A dog may have very little eye, or so much that he freezes (like the pointer who is "staunch on point") and cannot be brought to move the stock; he may have no balance at all, or such a strong sense of it that he cannot be persuaded to move off the balance point; he may lack power and be unable to move even the lightest stock, or he may have so much that sheep flee from him the moment he comes onto the field.
 In all of these, the combination that produces the middle ground is the most desired; it is also the most difficult to fix genetically.
 After all these generations, a litter of the best-bred working Border Collies still may have perfect working dogs, mediocre dogs, and useless dogs.

 Alleles are not always dominant or recessive; often the combination in which the two alleles are different (heterozygous) is intermediate between the two homozygous combinations.
 Some of our most desired genetic combinations in herding behavior may well be heterozygous pairs: they can never be fixed in a population because they will always produce some of each type of homozygous pair.